HumpityDumpityDumber/windhawk-dots/README.md

 Some fonts are needed if you'd like idendical results, specifically:

 Google Sans Rounded (Private, closed source font.
 I'd reccomend simply changing the font name in the configs to something else.
-If you REALLY want it, you can rip the font "Google Sans Flex" from a rooted device running Android 16, and render out a custom font using it with the "rounded" paramters set to max.)
+If you REALLY want it, you can rip the font "Google Sans Flex" from a rooted device running Android 16, and render out a custom font using it with the "rounded" parameters set to max.)
 [SF Pro Fonts](https://github.com/sahibjotsaggu/San-Francisco-Pro-Fonts/tree/master)

 If you want text on your taskbar apps, there's a setting in Windows called "Combine taskbar buttons and hide labels".
 Simply set that to "When taskbar is full".